IQSS/dataverse/doc/sphinx-guides/source/developers/troubleshooting.rst

 Configuring / Troubleshooting Mail Host
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+If you have trouble with the SMTP server, consider editing the ``install`` script to disable the SMTP check.

 Out of the box, no emails will be sent from your development environment.
 This is because you have to set the ``:SystemEmail`` setting and make sure you've configured your SMTP correctly.

 You can configure ``:SystemEmail`` like this: